Contributor: Misha Lepetich

 Thus, the extraordinary food price stability we see in the United States is really a red herring, a lagging indicator not dissimilar to the stock price of a company whose sales are still robust, but whose R&D pipeline has been exhausted.
 The idea that poor countries can approach greater levels of price stability through the importation of this model is difficult to conceive, and yet that is precisely what is happening.

 Let’s return to the macro-level thinking evident in the first chart, which showed the portion of income spent on food by the poorest quintile.
 It is easy to compare US food price stability with that of other countries and state, “Yes, these are the outcomes we want to achieve.”
-But we ought to be careful what outcomes we choose to privilege, since these will determine the direction of our efforts.
+But we ought to be careful what outcomes we choose to privilege since these will determine the direction of our efforts.

-For example, if your primary outcome is to successfully feed lots of people, it is logical to favor GMO crops (as we do in the United States).
+For example, if your primary outcome is to successfully feed lots of people, it is logical to favour GMO crops (as we do in the United States).
 However, this kind of approach does not look forward to possible future consequences.
 One of the things I like about the Earth Institute is its emphasis on the importance of data, and the use of that data to drive policy.
-However, data is intrinsically backward-looking, and the evidence-driven attitude can thus become fundamentally conservative to a fault.
+However, data is intrinsically backwards-looking, and the evidence-driven attitude can thus become fundamentally conservative to a fault.

 But we don’t need to look to the future, and its admitted lack of data, to find trouble.
 It is not so much the productivity of GMOs that is at issue, but their dependence on a restrictive, indeed almost monopolistic, intellectual property regime.
 The below chart should give an idea of the extent to which a single company controls the technology that has ensured, on the supply side, cheap food enjoyed by millions of Americans (and their livestock).

 To drive home the intensity of Monsanto’s monopoly, it should be mentioned that while this 2004 chart represents only GMO-planted acreage, currently 90% of US soybean planting is GMO.
-But it is the manner in which Monsanto flexes its intellectual property rights that is of greatest concern: as of 2010, Monsanto has “filed 136 lawsuits against farmers for alleged violations of its Technology Agreement and/or its patents on genetically engineered seeds…in 27 states… Sums awarded to Monsanto in 70 recorded judgments against farmers totaled $23,345,820.99.”
+But it is the manner in which Monsanto flexes its intellectual property rights that is of greatest concern: as of 2010, Monsanto has “filed 136 lawsuits against farmers for alleged violations of its Technology Agreement and/or its patents on genetically engineered seeds…in 27 states… Sums awarded to Monsanto in 70 recorded judgments against farmers totalled $23,345,820.99.”
 Thus food price stability, in the form of GMO crops, is provided courtesy of a monopolist unhesitant to sue its own customers into bankruptcy.
 Despite all attendant criticisms, contrast this with the original open-source ethos of Norman Borlaug and the hybrids that precipitated the Green Revolution of the 1970s, and it is easy to conclude that we are generating fewer options for ourselves, not more.

 Another troubling aspect of Earth Institute thinking came up in the panel’s answer to my own question.
 I wanted to know about the impact of long-term leases on a country’s agricultural productivity, a relatively recent trend.
 Following the 2008 food price spike, rich countries with a dearth of agricultural land have sought to secure basic food supplies.
-By 2011, South Korea, Saudi Arabia and others have pioneered 80 million hectares’ worth of deals, and Africa, due in no small part to its weak governance, has become the favored site for these so-called “land grabs.”
+By 2011, South Korea, Saudi Arabia and others have pioneered 80 million hectares’ worth of deals, and Africa, due in no small part to its weak governance, has become the favoured site for these so-called “land grabs.”

 When Madagascan President Marc Ravalomanana was ousted in March 2009, a major factor in his new unpopularity was the deal he had made with South Korea’s Daewoo corporation, effectively handing over 1 million hectares of Madagascar’s best agricultural land.
 The firm planned to use a South African workforce to grow 5 million metric tons of corn a year in addition to cultivating 120,000 hectares of palm oil, mainly for export to land-poor Korea to ensure its food security.
 With two-thirds of the Madagascan population living below the poverty line of less than US$ 0.64 a day and more than 500,000 relying on food aid, the deal provoked outrage from the international community.
 The 99-year land lease was quickly repealed by incoming Madagascan President Andry Rajoelina.